 When cooking with your electric wok, you’ll want to use wooden utensils so that you don’t scratch up the teflon coating.
 You’ll also want to find a cooking oil that can withstand the up to 500°F temperatures without burning or smoking.
 Peanut oil and coconut oil are good choices.
 Avocado oil is gaining in popularity and has a very high smoke point: 520ºF!

 Also make sure to wear an oven glove to hold the pan, since the handles often aren’t heat-proof.

-This Presto electric wok has fantastic reviews on Amazon.
+This Presto electric wok has fantastic reviews at Amazon.